 - Our Branded Merchandise Policy requires suppliers and licensees to certify that materials used in the manufacture of our products are free from the use of slave labor and human trafficking.

 Additionally, PVH has signed the Uzbek Cotton Pledge and the Turkmen Cotton Pledge led by the Responsible Sourcing Network, committing not to knowingly source cotton from these countries.
 PVH is also one of the signatories to the AAFA/FLA Apparel & Footwear Industry Commitment to Responsible Recruitment aiming to address forced labor risks for migrant workers.
-Lastly, PVH is in compliance with all applicable regulations and laws.
+Lastly, we believe that we are in compliance with all applicable regulations and laws in all material respects.

 Verification of Product Supply Chains to Evaluate, Monitor and Address Risks of Forced and Involuntary Labor

 We evaluate, monitor and address the risks of forced and involuntary labor in our industry and supply chain in several ways.
 We believe that forced and involuntary labor risks in our own workforce are minimal due to the strength of our internal employment policies and procedures.
-Forced and involuntary labor risks in the apparel industry for companies like ours are most prevalent at lower tier suppliers, in jurisdictions with weaker protection of workers’ rights, and where migrant labor is used.
+Forced and involuntary labor risks in the apparel industry for companies like ours are most prevalent at upper-tier suppliers with which we do not have direct relationships, in jurisdictions with weaker protection of workers’ rights and where migrant labor is used.

 We participate in multi-stakeholder initiatives that help us to evaluate and address the risk of forced and involuntary labor in our industry and supply chains.
-PVH is a member of several industry associations and programs dedicated to protecting workers’ rights, including the prevention of forced and involuntary labor, such as the Responsible Labor Initiative (RLI), American Apparel & Footwear Association, the Accord on Fire and Building Safety in Bangladesh, the United States Council for International Business, and the Better Work Programme.
-PVH was the first apparel sector member to join the RLI and continues to be a member of the RLI Steering Committee, providing strategic direction to the organization as it works to ensure that the rights of workers vulnerable to forced labor in global supply chains are consistently respected and promoted.
+PVH is a member of several industry associations and programs dedicated to protecting workers’ rights, including the prevention of forced and involuntary labor, such as the Responsible Labor Initiative (RLI), American Apparel & Footwear Association, the International Safety Accord, the United States Council for International Business, and the Better Work Programme.
+PVH was the first apparel sector member to join the RLI, and was a member of the RLI Steering Committee in 2021, providing strategic direction to the organization as it works to ensure that the rights of workers vulnerable to forced labor in global supply chains are consistently respected and promoted.

 We continually monitor compliance with our CR requirements, including the prohibitions against forced and involuntary labor, and promptly address identified risks or violations.
 We conduct pre-sourcing assessments at all Level 1 factories before they are allowed to produce any products for us.
 We also conduct pre-sourcing assessments at certain key Level 2 factories.
 In addition, we conduct regular audits at all Level 1 and key Level 2 factories once production begins, work closely with factories to remediate any identified deficiencies and, when necessary, terminate supplier factories that fail to comply with our policies, procedures or guidelines.